Understanding the potential health risks associated with traditional household cleaners

 Asthma & Respiratory Problems

 One of the common culprits in cleaning products is fragrance.
 Synthetic fragrances used in many cleaning products contain volatile chemicals that can irritate the respiratory system.
 These chemicals can be inhaled and can cause inflammation in the airways, leading to symptoms such as coughing, wheezing, and shortness of breath.
-For individuals with asthma, fragrance exposure can be particularly problematic and may trigger asthma attacks.

 Studies have linked the use of traditional cleaning products to an increased risk of developing respiratory symptoms and respiratory disorders.
 Occupational exposure to cleaning agents has been associated with higher rates of respiratory problems, including asthma and chronic bronchitis, among cleaning workers.
 Moreover, individuals using cleaning products in their homes have reported respiratory symptoms and reduced lung function.

-To protect respiratory health, it is important to choose cleaning products that are specifically designed for individuals with asthma or respiratory sensitivities.
 Opting for fragrance-free or low-fragrance products can help minimize the risk of respiratory irritation.
 Additionally, using cleaning methods that involve good ventilation, such as opening windows or using exhaust fans, can help reduce exposure to airborne irritants.

 By understanding the potential respiratory risks associated with traditional cleaning products and making informed choices, individuals can take proactive steps to protect their respiratory health.
 Choosing alternative cleaning products that are free from respiratory irritants and opting for safer cleaning practices can help mitigate the risk of asthma and respiratory problems, creating a healthier indoor environment for everyone.